'What is the social model of disability?'

 Alice Maynard (Chair 2008-2014, Scope): As a wheelchair user, you have a slightly easier job of explaining the social model.
 Whereas if you're trying to explain the less physical barriers, it's much harder.

-Laurence Clark (Comedian and writer): There's barriers everywhere in life.
+Laurence Clark (Comedian and writer): There are barriers everywhere in life.
 It's to do with how communicate, to do with people's attitudes...

 Kiruna Stamell (Actress): Discovering the social model was a massive liberation on another level.
 Yeah I was being treated differently and no it wasn't me being deficient.
 It was everybody else's social anxieties being projected onto me.